 If there is any oily residue, be sure to clean the area thoroughly with brake clean and compressed air, then run the engine to determine whether this is coming from a crank seal or the clutch actuator.
 If the clutch cable goes into the area under the ignition cover, there will be an oil seal which seals the clutch actuator arm shaft from leaking gear case oil inside the ignition cover and this seal's condition can be evaluated by visually looking for any signs of oil seepage or leakage which would need to be addressed before riding the dirt bike again.

-If the dirt bike has a surge, bogging problem or a high idle which can't seem to be corrected elsewhere, be sure to remove the flywheel with a flywheel puller while in here and get a direct view of the LH crank seal while looking for any wetness whatsoever near the crankshaft as any wetness would indicate the likely need for a crank seal replacement.
+If the Motorcycle Surges or Has a High Idle which can't seem to be corrected elsewhere and you're sure the carburetor is clean and there are no other vacuum leaks, remove the flywheel with a Flywheel Puller while in here and get a direct view of the LH crank seal while looking for ANY wetness whatsoever near the crankshaft, as any presence of oil here would indicate the likely need for a crank seal replacement.